Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 - 14 Strands Dacron

-The KESHES recurve bow is made of highly durable and hard Maple limbs with fiberglass lamination on both sides.
+The KESHES bow is made of highly durable and hard Maple limbs with fiberglass lamination on both sides.
 It features user-friendly, cleanly designed limb bolts for quick changing of limbs.
-This hunting recurve bow also features a sturdy riser construction that accommodates multiple bow and limb weights.
+This hunting bow also features a sturdy riser construction that accommodates multiple bow and limb weights.

 It has a total length of 62 inches for up to 29 inches maximum recommended draw.
-With its interchangeable limbs, this hunting recurve bow is versatile.
+With its interchangeable limbs, this hunting bow is versatile.
 Its grip riser is ergonomically designed with an arrow rest.
 It has 14 strands of Dacron recurve string.
-The KESHES recurve bow is ideal for both beginners and skilled hunters.
+The KESHES bow is ideal for both beginners and skilled hunters.

 What We Like: